 Breast cancer most often recurs within the first three to five years after the initial treatment.
 Changes in the look, feel, or appearance of the breast may indicate breast cancer recurrence.
 Factors related to recurrence include tumor size, tumor grade, hormone receptor status, lymph node involvement, and oncogene expression.
 Treatment for recurrent breast cancer depends on the initial treatment.
 Read more: Breast Cancer Recurrence Article

-Swollen Lymph Nodes
+Swollen Lymph Nodes (Glands)

-Breast Lumps (In Women) Article
+Breast Lumps (in Women)

 Male Breast Cancer

 Male breast cancer accounts for 1% of all breast cancers, and most cases are found in men between the ages of 60 and 70.
 A man's risk of developing breast cancer is one in 1,000.
 Signs and symptoms include a firm mass located below the nipple and skin changes around the nipple, including puckering, redness or scaling, retraction and ulceration of the nipple.
 Treatment depends upon staging and the health of the patient.